Clarity is fundamental

 Writing simply is a skill — and it’s the best way to communicate complex information.

 When you write simply, you use clear straightforward language and make each point carefully and concisely.
-The idea is to keep your writing easy to read and digestible, to keep your readers engaged.
+The idea is to make your writing easy to read and easily digestible, so it keeps your readers engaged.

-It’s worth remembering that simple doesn’t mean the same as basic.
-Simple doesn’t mean dulling down and it still sounds intelligent, articulate and professional.
+It’s worth remembering that simple isn’t the same as basic.
+You can write simply and still sound intelligent, articulate and professional.

 You’ll need to provide fingerprint ID or passcode and email address.